-Usually, maintainers of the database try to eliminate all channels that could potentially help an attacker leverage queries to gain personal/sensitive information about a specific person.
-Here are a few examples:
+Usually, maintainers of the database try to eliminate all channels that could potentially help an attacker leverage queries to gain personal and sensitive information about a specific person.

-Anonymization: The main difference between pseudonymization and anonymization is that by using some rules or cryptographic algorithms (pseudonymization), there is still a pathway to retrieve sensitive/personal data from the de-identified information.
-With anonymization, however, there’s no way back (as long as it is an irreversible removal of information that could lead to the individual being identified).
+Anonymization: The main difference between pseudonymization and anonymization is that by using rules or cryptographic algorithms (pseudonymization), there is still a pathway to retrieve sensitive/personal data from the de-identified information.
+With anonymization, however, there’s no going back (as long as it is an irreversible removal of any information that could lead to the individual being identified).
 Just as with pseudonymization, anonymized data should be stripped away from any kind of identifiable information.

 This is the second part of a five-part series about de-identifying and securing personal data by 1touch.io.
 To go back to part one, click here.
 To move forward to part three about the machine-learning ways to de-identify personal data, click here.